djeweb/EntertainmentSystem/README.md

-# A modified build of OpenELEC for machines with AMD CPUs
+# A modified build of OpenELEC for AMD CPUs

 [OpenELEC](http://www.openelec.tv) runs [XBMC](http://xbmc.org), an award-winning free and open source (GPL) software media player and entertainment hub for digital media.
 For more info see http://xbmc.org .
 The base system has been designed and built from the ground up to be as efficient as possible – consuming only tiny disk and memory footprints and providing cutting edge hardware support to deliver a set-top box experience.

-This build will be used on [DJE Entertainment System](http://www.djeweb.co.uk) machines, built specifically for home entertainment.
+The aim of this build is to streamline OpenELEC further for machines using AMD chipsets, and to include files necessary for an all-in-one home entertainment system, including audio and video streaming, gaming and customised XBMC skins and settings.

+**Changes from original OpenELEC build**
+* Custom Splash Screens
+* Additional settings present in Fusion project options file

 **Source code**